OvidiuS/citadel-swing-grav/pages/02.Info/03.faqs/03._workshops/section_alternate.md

 If you have missed your audition or have any problem with it, please look for Andrei or Lumi.

+### Are the workshops gender balanced?
+Yes.
+We will take extra special care during the registration &amp; audition process in order for every level to have a 50 - 50 gender balance.
+We want to ensure that all of you get the maximum benefit out of your workshops and that you don't spend half of it waiting for a leader or a follower.

 ### Does the the optional Styling Workshop cost extra?

 Yes, the Styling Workshop is an additional 2 hours of training, one hour with **Diego &amp; Jessica** and one with **Jakub &amp; Emeline**.
 The cost is &euro;35, and you can purchase a ticket by selecting the extra option when you get your normal Workshop Pass.